openshift-pipelines/pipelines-as-code/README.md

 Download and install first the tkn-pac CLI following [these instructions](/docs/cli.md#install).

-Connected to your cluster execture the command :
+Connected to your cluster execute the command :

 ```bash
 -$ tkn pac bootstrap
 ```

-and follow the questions and installation methods which will install Pipelines as Code on cluster and help you create a Github Application.
+and follow the questions and installation methods which will install Pipelines as Code on cluster and help you create a GitHub Application.

-feel free to look over the `--help` to see the different options on how to install for example on Github Enterprise.
+feel free to look over the `--help` to see the different options on how to install for example on GitHub Enterprise.

-This 10 minute video will guide you thought the `tkn-pac bootstrap` flow :
+This 10 minutes video will guide you thought the `tkn-pac bootstrap` flow :

 [![Getting started to Pipelines as Code](https://img.youtube.com/vi/ytm3brml8is/0.jpg)](https://www.youtube.com/watch?v=ytm3brml8is)